A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Bayesian background and BUQO principle

+All these facts are true for any subset $\Sc$ of $\mathbb R^N$ (without convexity assumption).
+The final result then follows from the fact that $\widetilde{\Cc}_\alpha$ is a convex conservative credible region, as $f_\yb$ and $g$ are both convex, using \cite[Thm.~3.1]{Per17}. \end{remark}

 According to Theorem~\ref{thm:1}, to perform the hypothesis test, it suffices to determine whether or not the sets $\tca$ and $\Sc$ are disjoint.
 If so, then all the images in $\tca$ contain the structure of interest and $H_0$ is rejected in favor of $H_1$ with confidence $\alpha$.
 Otherwise, there exists an estimate $\xb$ which satisfies the observation $\yb$ and is structure-free, so we may not draw any conclusions with respect to the hypothesis test.
-In particular, the sets $\Sc$ and $\tca$ having nonempty intersection is not sufficient to accept the hypothesis $H_0$, since there are images which contain the structure of interest and others which do not, all of which respect the measured data.
+It is to be noted that, it is not sufficient to have $\Sc \cap \tca \neq \emp$ to accept the hypothesis $H_0$, since there are images containing the structure of interest and others that do not, all of them being supported by the measured data.